Most teams use the Meta Ad Library the wrong way.

 High signal:

-- Multiple active variants of the same core concept (they're actively testing; the variants tell you what variables they care about)
+- Multiple active variants of the same core concept

 - Sending traffic to a dedicated landing page rather than a homepage